 Encourage saving

 The best way to encourage young children to save is to give them a piggy bank they can see into.
-A transparent piggy bank is a great way to help very small children develop money-awareness and get that buzz of adding more money to their savings.
+A transparent piggy bank is a great way to help very small children develop money awareness and get that buzz of adding more money to their savings.
 You can talk to them about what they are saving for and encourage them to hold onto money instead of spending it immediately.

 Needs and wants

-Children of all ages are prone to talking about how much they “neeeeeeeeeeeed” the latest toy, device or even just a snack!
+Children of all ages are prone to talking about how much they “need” the latest toy, device or even just a snack!
 This is your cue to talk about needs and wants and the difference between the two.
-Drumming this into your kids from a young age may help them to prioritise spending on what they need, rather than what they want, when they are adults and responsible for running their lives and their homes.
+Drumming this into your kids from a young age may help them to prioritise spending on what they need, rather than what they want when they are adults and responsible for running their lives and their homes.

 Money doesn’t have to be boring...